Sample Complexity of Black Box Work Extraction: Main Results

 \item Measure $-H$ in the state obtained after Step 2(b). \end{enumerate} \item Store the outcome of the measurement of the $j^{\mathrm{th}}$ iteration into $\mu_j$. \item Repeat Steps 1 and 2, a total of $T$ times. \item Output $\mu=\dfrac{2}{T}\sum_{j=1}^{T} \mu_j$. \end{enumerate} \end{protocol}

-As the outcome of the measurement on $\rho$ is ignored, Step~2(a) naturally coarse grains the state.
+As the outcome of the measurement on $\rho$ is ignored, Step~2(a) naturally coarse-grains the state, on average.
 Note that each $P_i$ acts on the whole Hilbert space $\mathcal{H}_N$, but has support only on $\mathcal{H}_i$.
-If $\rho_{ii}$ denotes the projection of $\rho$ on the support of $P_i$, we have $\bar{\rho}=\sum_{i=1}^{M} P_i\rho P_i=\oplus_{i=1}^{M} \rho_{ii}$.
-It is easy to see that applying a direct sum of Haar random unitaries to this expected density matrix would result in the desired state $\wt{\rho}$ (see Eq.~\eqref{eq:randomized-state}).
-However, implementing this efficiently is crucial to maintaining the sample efficiency of the overall protocol.
-For this, in Step 2(b), we sample uniformly at random a single unitary $U_r$ from the $r$-qubit Pauli group $\mc{P}(r)$, which is an exact $1$-design of $L = 4^{r+1}$ elements denoted as $\{\wt{U}_1,\cdots \wt{U}_{L}\}$ \footnote{One could have also sampled from the $r$-qubit Clifford group which is an exact $3$-design \cite{webb2016cliffordgroupformsunitary, Mele2024introductiontohaar}.}.
-Note that $\mathbb{I}_M \otimes U_r =\oplus_{i=1}^{M} U_r$.
-Let $\rho''$ be the (random) state after applying a uniformly sampled $U_r$ on $\bar{\rho}$, then the expected value of $\rho''$ is given by
+If $\rho_{ii}$ denotes the projection of $\rho$ on the support of $P_i$, the post-measurement state $\bar{\rho}$, averaged over all outcomes, is

+This is a block-diagonal state, where each block corresponds to the restriction of $\rho$ to $\mathcal{H}_i$.
+To obtain the desired coarse-grained state $\wt{\rho}$ (as defined in Eq.~\eqref{eq:randomized-state}), it suffices to apply a direct sum of Haar-random unitaries to $\mathbb{E}[\bar{\rho}]$.
+However, doing so efficiently is essential for preserving the overall sample complexity of the protocol.

+To achieve this, Step~2(b) samples a single unitary $U_r$ uniformly at random from the $r$-qubit Pauli group $\mc{P}(r)$, which forms an exact unitary 1-design consisting of $L = 4^{r+1}$ elements, denoted as ${\wt{U}_1, \dots, \wt{U}_L}$ \footnote{One could have also sampled from the $r$-qubit Clifford group which is an exact $3$-design \cite{webb2016cliffordgroupformsunitary, Mele2024introductiontohaar}.}.
+The operation $\mathbb{I}_M \otimes U_r = \oplus_{i=1}^{M} U_r$ then applies the same unitary $U_r$ independently to each block of the post-measurement state $\bar{\rho}$.

+Let $\rho''$ denote the resulting state after this application.
+Then, averaging over the randomness in $U_r$, we find